opentensor/subtensor-Deprecated-/README.md

 * It is assumed your default outgoing traffic policy is ACCEPT.
 If not, make sure outbound traffic to port 30333 is allowed.

 ## Node types
-Subtensor can be run as two types of nodes:
+Subtensor can currenly only be ran as a FULL node, as support for LIGHT nodes is experimental
-1) as a FULL node
-2) as a LIGHT node

 ### Running as a full node
 Running as a full node means that information about blocks older than 256 blocks is discarded, however all extrinsics are kept.
 This means that a relatively large amount of data is stored on storage.
 For most users, this option is less preferred over running a light node.

-### Running as a light node
-A light node stores only the runtime and the current state, and therefore takes up less space than a full node.
-For most user this is the preferred mode to run subtensor is.

 ## Networks
 We currently operate two different subtensor networks, each with their own chain.